 "No, you're not," she murmured under her breath.
 "You're not."

 She could see the tail section, seeming so out of place in that beautiful forest.
 She'd told Lexie to enjoy the flight.
 It had rained recently so the air would be clear, they'd be able to see for miles.
 It was the kind of crap that her sister ate up.

 Stop worrying about everything, stop worrying about Mark, or whether I'm gonna move.
 Just enjoy the view.
 Just relax for once… the rest you can figure out when we get home….
 Those words replayed in Meredith's mind over and over again.
 When we get home…

 "What were you even doing in the back of the plane?"
 Meredith looked up at her sadly.
 "There were other seats."

 "That was just the one I sat down in," Lexie shrugged helplessly, knowing she couldn't give her sister the answer she wanted.
 "It was empty, it was there."

 "But still," Meredith's voice wavered as the forest began to close in all around her.
 She could see it, feel it….
 All of that terror.

 Lexie started to say something, but her voice was drowned out.
 Now Meredith could hear all those noises again, the ones from that day, the ones she couldn't forget.
 Screaming and crying and tapping… always tapping.
 That awful seat belt…

-She pressed her face into her palms, trying to stop the tears that were falling.
+She pressed her face into her palms, trying to stop the tears that were forming.
 And just for a second, she saw darkness, a peaceful nothingness.
 She tried to hold onto it, to stay in that space where nothing could hurt her, where the world was empty and devoid of pain.

-But then it came back all at once, that image that was forever etched in her brain, the one she wanted so badly to forget.
+But then, it came back all at once, that image that was forever etched in her brain, the one she wanted so badly to forget.
 It was there.
 It was always there.
 That hand, looking so small as it reached out of the wreckage, searching for her help.